 A lot of small business owners use some of their personal funds to keep things running for the first few months.
 There’s nothing wrong with dipping into personal funds, but using your personal bank account for business can be troublesome.

-Having a business account makes it easy for you and an accountant to see how money is being spent.
+Having a separate bank account for business needs makes it easy for you and your accountant or bookkeeper to see how money is being spent.
 If you choose to use your personal account for business purposes, you could be overlooking important business transactions.

 We recommend relying solely on credit cards for all business transactions.
 This is because credit card statements provide you with an automatic and easy way to keep track of expenses.